DevDanObi/enterprise-infrastructure-lab/README.md

 ### Standard ACL (Management Plane)

-Standard ACLs are used to protect the management plane.
-The requirement here is simple.
-Only trusted management systems such as monitoring servers, automation hosts, and administrators should be able to access network devices.
+Standard ACLs are used to regulate access between the Network Management segment and the Co-location environment.
+The requirement is straightforward.
+Only known and trusted management systems such as monitoring servers, automation hosts, and administrative endpoints should be allowed to interact with network devices.

-A Standard ACL is selected because it filters only on the **source IP address**.
-At the management level, the concern is not the type of traffic but **who is initiating it**.
+The management network supports multiple services across different protocols and ports, including NTP, SSH, Telnet, SNMP, and Syslog.
+The goal is not to filter based on application type, but to strictly control which sources are permitted to initiate any form of management communication.

+Introducing an Extended ACL in this context would add unnecessary complexity.
+Each service would require explicit protocol and port definitions, increasing the likelihood of configuration errors, service interruptions, or unintended blocking of legitimate management traffic.

+A Standard ACL addresses this cleanly by filtering only on the source IP address.
+Once a trusted host is permitted, all required management services can operate without additional policy overhead.

-This ACL is applied close to the **destination**, typically on VTY lines or management interfaces.
-This ensures that legitimate management traffic is not unintentionally dropped earlier in the path.
+This control is applied close to the destination, typically on VTY lines or management interfaces.
+This ensures that only authorized systems can reach the management plane, while avoiding unnecessary filtering within the internal network.

 **Design reasoning:**
-- Focus is identity, not protocol
-- Simpler and efficient for management restriction
+- Control is based on trusted source systems rather than individual services
+- Reduces configuration complexity and operational risk
+- Maintains availability of all management protocols without granular filtering
-- Prevents unauthorized administrative access
+- Establishes a clear and consistent enforcement point for administrative access

----

 ### Extended ACL (Data Plane)